 Fabric and Other Supplies

-- 1 yard of 54”+ wide mid-weight décor fabric or similar for the bag exterior; we used 54” Mudan Home Décor Fabric in Blush by Waverly Fabrics
+- 1 yard of 54”+ wide mid-weight décor fabric or similar for the bag exterior; we originally used 54” Mudan Home Décor Fabric in Blush by Waverly Fabrics

 NOTE: We used a full yard in order to fussy cut our fabric’s pretty bird motif to best fit all the exterior panels.
 If you choose a fabric with a smaller or more random motif, you may be able to use less fabric.
 Take a look at the Getting Started section below to see the actual cuts required.